Get started with customer relationship management tools

 Try before you buy

-If you want to play around with things first, some platforms offer a free version of their CRM software.
-Others offer a free trial for a limited time.
-Spend time with these, before you decide on the right system for your business.
-Rushing into a decision before you fully explore the options could prove costly.
+Some CRMs offer a free version of their software.
+Others may give you a free trial for a short amount of time.
+So you can try things out before you decide which one’s right for your business.
+Don’t rush into a decision before you fully explore the options, as this could prove costly.

 Top tips for selecting your CRM system